PrakashChoure2002/support.eventyay.com/tickets-payments/How-to-confirm-pending-orders.md

 ![Confirm pending orders](/images/How-to-confirm-pending-orders-2.png)

  Select `tickets`, this will allow you to view your `order status`, `total orders` and `total sales`.
 As we can see, a placed ticket has been accounted under `PENDING`.
-So we need to confirm that ticket onced payment is received.
+So we need to confirm that ticket once payment is received.

 ![Confirm pending orders](/images/How-to-confirm-pending-orders-3.png)